vzanlnx/rhel-disklist/README.md

 	- Refactor the entire code, because this is an amateur piece of my learning path in programming. blah!
 	- Add suport for other linux servers distros.

+Works in RHEL5, RHEL6 and RHEL7 environments. for Physical and Virtual servers.